Digital Research Infrastructure

-Project B: Construction of a Virtual Research Environment
+Project B: Development of a Virtual Research Environment

 The aim of this sub-project is the construction of a virtual environment for research, that will provide researchers with digital access to the collections of the three network institutions as well as interactive computer-based opportunities for formulating methodologically innovative research perspectives.
 The virtual research environment will serve as a digital portal for accessing and engaging with the network’s projects as well as the holdings of its member institutions.
 In the long term, the virtual research environment will develop into a universal research tool and an international “workplace” for humanities and cultural studies.

-Project C: Construction of a Reliable Storage Site
+Project C: Development of a Reliable Storage Site

-The three network institutions have agreed to develop a common system for reliable long-term archiving to guarantee the safe storage of their digital object data which has already reached large proportions and continues to expand rapidly.
-In the framework of this project, a long-term archiving system will be designed according to the model of the Open Access Information System (OAIS).
-On the one hand, this system will form the basis for the entire research space of the network.
-On the other, it will serve as a pilot project for other institutions that face the same challenges of archiving digital object data in a reliable and sustainable manner.
+The three institutions have agreed to develop a joint digital preservation system to guarantee the safe storage of their digital object data which has already reached large proportions and continues to expand rapidly.
+In the framework of this project, a digital preservation system will be designed according to the model of the Open Archival Information System (OAIS).

 Research associate: Corinna Mayer